 For the proposed method, each joint state distribution is initialised with a mean of $[2, 2]^\Transp$ and a diagonal covariance with standard deviations of \num{0.1}.
 An initial parameter estimate of $ \theta = [0, 0.5, 1]^\Transp $ is used for both approaches, and 50 particles were used for the CPF-SAEM approach.

 The proposed method converged in 19 iterations and \SI{3.18}{\second} using \texttt{fmincon} \cite{MATLAB2018} to perform the optimisation.
 In contrast, CPF-SAEM did not converge and is limited to \num{1000} iterations, which required \SI{326}{\second} to complete.
-Figure~\ref{fig:bitcoin_VI_vs_SAEM} shows the parameter trajectory of both methods and highlights that similar parameter estimates are obtained.
+Fig.~\ref{fig:bitcoin_VI_vs_SAEM} shows the parameter trajectory of both methods and the true values.
+This result highlights that both methods provide similar estimates that are close to the true parameter values.
 CPF-SAEM, however, requires a significantly larger quantity of iterations and has only approached the parameter values obtained using the proposed method.

+To examine if, at least for this example, the parameter estimates produced using the developed method converge as expected for a maximum likelihood method, we have additionally estimated \(\theta\) for \num{50} different data realisations for differing numbers of simulated measurements.
+Table~\ref{tab:sv_different_lengths} shows the results of this experiment and illustrates an asymptotic trend of decreasing bias and variance of the estimated parameters as the number of measurement samples increases.

 The robustness to initial estimates of the proposed method has also been examined using 100 random initial parameter estimates sampled from